 With the Profile Builder WordPress plugin, it’s easy to set up WordPress restrict page access to logged in users functionality for any logged in user or just certain users with specific user roles.

 You can use it in multiple scenarios, from providing members-only content, to restricting access to personal or confidential data, or simply setting a WooCommerce store available to only be available to members.
 This also encourages users who don’t already have an account to create one.
 As we mentioned above, you can simply add a login form (or registration form) to the sidebar widget or any other widget on your WordPress site.
 To do this, simply use the [[wppb-login]] or [[wppb-register]] shortcode.

 Get started with Profile Builder by clicking the button below:

-And if you want even more flexibility to create private content and premium content at your site, you might benefit from a full WordPress membership plugin.
+And if you want even more flexibility to create private content and premium content at your membership site, you might benefit from a full WordPress membership plugin.
 In that case, you should check out the Paid Member Subscriptions plugin.

 This plugin builds on the content restriction functionality in Profile Builder and also lets you sell access to your content on a one-time or recurring basis (including tracking the IP addresses of all the people who make a purchase).
 In other words, you won’t have to hire a WordPress developer to add advanced features to your website.